webgpu/webgpufundamentals/webgpu/lessons/webgpu-copying-data.md

 A common way to workaround this is to keep a set of buffers always mapped.
 Since they are already mapped they are ready to use immediately.
 As soon as you use one and unmap it, and as soon as you've submitted whatever commands use the buffer, you ask for to to be mapped again.
-When it promise resolves you put it back in a pool of already mapped buffers.
+When its promise resolves, you put it back in a pool of already mapped buffers.
 If you ever need a mapped buffer and none are available you create a new one and add it to the pool.

-TBD: Example